My-Freelance-Space/Spin-Wheel-Web-Application/README.md

 4. Click the "Spin" button to spin the wheel.

+5. Use the "Reorder Options" button to manually shuffle the wheel options.

+6. Toggle "Slow Spin" for a continuous slow rotation of the wheel.

-5. View your result and recent spin history.
+7. View your result and recent spin history.

+## Real-time Updates

+The app now features real-time updates from the Google Sheet:

+- Changes to options or probabilities in the Sheet are reflected in the wheel within seconds.
+- If the wheel has been manually shuffled, the app attempts to preserve the shuffle order while incorporating updates.
+- New options are added to the end of the wheel if it has been manually shuffled.

 ## Customization

 - Modify the `Options` sheet to change the available spin options and their probabilities.
+Changes will be reflected in real-time.
 - Adjust the UI by editing the HTML and CSS in `Index.html`.
 - Customize the spin animation duration by modifying the `SPIN_DURATION` constant in the JavaScript code.
+- Adjust the update interval by changing the `setInterval` duration in the `startBackgroundUpdate` function.

 ## Troubleshooting

 - If you encounter any issues with spinning or data not updating, check the browser console for error messages.
 - Ensure that the Google Sheets are properly set up and accessible to the script.
 - Verify that the script has the necessary permissions to access and modify the spreadsheet.
+- If real-time updates aren't working, check your internet connection and ensure the Google Sheet is not overloaded with requests.

 ## Security Considerations

 - This app uses basic username/password authentication.
 For production use, consider implementing more secure authentication methods.
 - Ensure that sensitive data in the spreadsheets is properly protected and only accessible to authorized users.
+- Be aware that frequent updates might increase API usage.
+Monitor your usage to stay within Google's quotas.

 ## Contributing